 Juttersmuseum Flora; a wonderful Texel experience!

-You can buy your ticket at the ticket office in the museum or online.
+You can buy your ticket at the ticket office in the museum and through our website.

 The most exciting day out on Texel!

 Maritiem- en Juttersmuseum Flora is the most FUN family museum on Texel.
 Lose yourself in the cool world of beachcombers!
 We have a wide variety of beach finds on display, some of which are more than 80 years old!
 Discover the maritime present and past of beachcombing, shipwrecks and KNRM, the Royal Netherlands Sea Rescue Institution.
 Besides exhibitions, we show several films (run continuously) in the different atmospheric exhibition rooms.
 In addition, we have a cosy museum café with a great souvenir shop.
 As for the children, they can get stuck into fun treasure hunts, games and go wild in our big playground.
 Juttersmuseum Flora, sso much more than a museum!

 Maritiem- en Juttersmuseum Flora is an interactive, educational family museum for young and old.
 With so much to see and do, you will easily need more than a couple of hours to fit everything in!
 A great place to visit, whatever the weather.
 Juttersmuseum Flora: a surprising Texel experience!

 Child 4 to 11 years old